JetBrains/kotlin-web-site/docs/tutorials/android-plugin.md

 }
 ```

-The plugin is available on Maven Central.
+A plugin for Gradle is available on Maven Central.

 #### Importing synthetic properties